 What happens to a life insurance policy with no beneficiary?

-There are two additional scenarios where the death benefit payout can get tricky: if you don’t list any beneficiaries in your life insurance policy or if your beneficiaries predecease you.
+There are two additional scenarios where the death benefit payout can get complicated — if you don’t list any beneficiaries in your life insurance policy, or if your beneficiaries predecease you.

-If you don’t list any primary or contingent beneficiaries
+What happens if you don’t list any primary or contingent beneficiaries?

 If you don’t list any beneficiaries in your policy, the benefit goes to your estate instead, making it more difficult for your loved ones to receive a payout.

-Without any beneficiaries, the money has to go through probate, a long process where a court decides who should get your assets.
+Without any beneficiaries, the money has to go through probate court, a long process where a court decides who should get your assets.
 Your beneficiaries may also have to pay estate taxes on the benefit if it goes to your estate.

-If your beneficiaries die before you, the same obstacles apply as if you didn’t select beneficiaries at all — your life insurance benefit is paid to your estate and your loved ones aren't guaranteed the money.
+If your beneficiaries die before you, it’s as if you didn’t select beneficiaries at all — your life insurance benefit is paid to your estate.

 You can make sure that your family is financially protected by updating your policy’s beneficiaries with every big life event — such as a death in the family or the birth of a child.